GrantCopilot.ai

 Search by focus area, agency, award amount, or deadline.
 Filter for 501(c)(3)-eligible grants and check geographic restrictions, matching-fund requirements, and program alignment before applying.

 Open any grant opportunity and click 'Check Eligibility with AI.'
-Compass analyzes your fit, flags red flags, and highlights areas where you meet — or don't meet — the requirements.
+Compass analyzes your fit, flags red flags, and highlights the areas where you do and don't meet the requirements.

 Start from a bookmarked grant or create a blank proposal for foundation and corporate opportunities not in federal databases.
 GrantCopilot sets up sections based on the funder's template.